Andy Muirhead: Post conviction

-A scandal involving the use of video material featuring Muirhead in NSW public schools occurred in 2019.
+A scandal involving the use of video material featuring Muirhead in New South Wales public schools occurred in 2019.
 A video featuring Muirhead presenting Collectors had been used as a teaching resource for an unknown number of distance education students across New South Wales and formed part of the material in the Year 10 History course that was sent out to distance education students studying through Camden Haven High School on the NSW mid-north coast.
 A spokesperson for the NSW Department of Education said the DVD of the episode had been withdrawn and other distance education centres that used the course material were made aware so that they no longer used it.
-The matter became public knowledge after a parent had reported the matter to the school and had spoken to the Australia Broadcasting Corporation; the parent reported that a teacher had told him the DVD had been used "for years".
+The matter became public knowledge after a parent had reported the matter to the school and had spoken to the ABC; the parent reported that a teacher had told him the DVD had been used "for years".